 - Who is responsible for updating the site?

 Once you have answered these questions you should have a good idea of where you would like to see the site go.
-Based on your ideas, craft a statement of purpose for the site.

 A storyboard is a small sketch that represents every page in a Web site.
 The storyboard shows the relationship of each page in the site to all of the other pages.